3 May, 11am-4:30pm, LICA at Lancaster Arts BOOK HERE (booking deadline 1st May)

 We look forward to welcoming anyone with an interest in being part of a generous response to the rapidly changing politics of identity.
 Please book early as this is a limited capacity event.
 We will email you ahead of time with further information and an opportunity to communicate your dietary and access requirements to us.

 The ticket price for this event includes food and soft drinks throughout the event.
 Concessions are available to those who need them to attend, through self-definition.
 We would appreciate if those affiliated with an academic institution or regularly funded organisation book a full price ticket so we can offer further discounts and bursaries to people who would not otherwise be able to attend.
+So that chef can prepare food for you, all tickets must be booked by 1st May!

 In the meantime, if you have any questions, please get in touch with Leo Burtin on firstname.lastname@example.org or call 01524 94165.